Mozambique is my new favourite country.

 I’d hoped to go to the Maputo Elephant Reserve, but no tour companies would take solo travellers unless I paid double, which would work out to be around $400.
 I wanted to take a walking tour of the city, but the tour guide didn’t reply to my email enquiry until after I’d left Maputo.

 So, that was fine.
 I told myself I’d just wander around the city and try to find its heart in amongst the trash.
 Guys, I’ve spent a lot of time in developing countries and trash doesn’t even bother me — it’s something I rarely notice — but in Maputo it. was. everywhere.
 On every single street I walked down, even the most popular ones in the centre of the city, it was piled up everywhere.

 The harassment was real and intimidating.
-Men would drive their cars alongside me, shouting at me and calling me baby, then pull over, get out of the car, and follow me down the road!
+Men would drive their cars alongside me, calling me baby, then pull over, get out of the car, and follow me down the road!
 Practically every single man I passed on the street would call me sister or mama or baby or click his tongue or hiss at me.
 My guidebook said that walking along the red light distract during the day was safe and interesting, but it resulted in nothing a bunch of prostitutes shouting at me.

-The most touristy things to do in the city weren’t even that great, which made the sightseeing boring.
+The most touristy things to do in the city weren’t even that wonderful, which made the sightseeing boring.
 Basically, I ended up feeling like there was nothing of interest to see, the harassment was intimidating, and I spent most of the time hiding and recovering in my room.

 If you go to Mozambique, aim to spend no more than a day in Maputo.
 The best parts of the country are elsewhere.